Drawing I, 2016, single-channel video installation.

 In a darkened gallery space, the low rumblings of an underwater current continually rise and fall in a

-of a 4x5x2’ platform.
+surface of a 4x5x2’ platform.
 As the sound of water builds, an image of rippling black liquid emerges

 Drawing I is an unsettling vision, it conjures up an allusion to hydromancy (the practice of

 of divination one could dismiss this ominous spectacle as merely a reflection of the fear

-and anxieties that underscore our current era of rapid technological advancement, global economic
+and anxieties that underscore our current era of rapid technological advancement, global

-the inky black surface.
+on the inky black surface.
 The vision turns.
-A vortex forms and a drain is revealed as the liquid is voided.
+A vortex forms and a drain is revealed as the liquid is

+motion.
 In this sense, Drawing I is less a charting of futurity than it is an immanent unfolding

 of elements which have been suspended in a digital format.
 Still, the evolution of this

 mercurial surface evokes a sense of corporeality.
 As a result, this allusion prompts a number

 of unanswerable questions: Can Drawing I be read as symbolic letting go or a cathartic casting-